YakumoHaruka/l4d2_docs/known_problems_of_campaigns.md

 [[GameMaps](https://www.gamemaps.com/details/7853)] *Updated: 12/15/13*
 `Malformed Mission File`

-- Mission file has invalid survival map id, and the brackets are unpaired.
+- Mission file has invalid survival map id, and the braces are unpaired.
 [Here](fixed_mission_files/warpcore.txt) is a fix.
 - Only the `server` side needs to redeploy the repaired VPK file.

 ---